guifi/guifi-cxoln/CXOLN.en_US.md

 >La XOLN és una expressió de valors fonamentals com la llibertat, la igualtat d'oportunitats i la solidaritat i fraternitat a través del dret a comunicar-se lliurement i a extreure'n el màxim de prestacions possibles d'acord amb els [principis generals](#i-resum-i-principis-generals), que es faran servir d'inspiració en cas d'haver de resoldre qualsevol dubte sobre la interpretació dels [Comuns de la XOLN](#cxoln).

-The FONN Compact is an expression of the fundamental values such as freedom, equality off opportunities, solidarity and fraternity through the right of free communication and of extracting the maximum benefits possible according to the general principles.
+The [CXOLN](#cxoln) is an expression of the fundamental values such as freedom, equality off opportunities, solidarity and fraternity through the right of free communication and of extracting the maximum benefits possible according to the general principles.
 These fundamental values must be used in case of having to resolve any doubt about the interpretation of the FONN Compact.

 >### 2. Accés